SuffolkLITLab/prompts/README.md

 ## Using OpenAI with LIT Prompts

 Login to [OpenAI](https://openai.com/), and navigate to the [API documentation](https://platform.openai.com/docs/).
 Note: when you create a new account you are given a limited API credit.
 If you created an account some time ago these may have expired.
 If your credits have expired, you will need to enter a [billing method](https://platform.openai.com/account/billing/overview) before you can use the API.
+Note: these steps are also shown in the [video](https://www.youtube.com/watch?v=Ql8aXGvLBGU) above.

 ![Screen shot of OpenAI API Keys page, showing where to click as described below](docs/images/OpenAI_keys.png)